tamistechassessment/skeletor/README.md

      - They are probably not doing all the assertion needed
      - They are not covering all the test scenarios

-`NOTE to run the API tests you will need to create a debug/run configuration Java VM option named tmdb.apiKey and the value of that VM option needs to be the v3 API key that you created in step 1.
-For example:  -Dtmdb.apiKey=17ff4a5d4f0b47e5f96187b898a79970a`
+`NOTE:  to run the tests from IntelliJ you should be able to just right click on the test Class or Method and select "Run '<test>'"`

 **Part 2:  Web UI Technical Assessment**